 Currently enrolled graduate students in the following degree programs are eligible to use GWR: Business (excluding EMBA and Fellows); Computer Science; Education (excluding Montessori and students with Special Student status); Emerging Media; Liberal Studies; Pastoral Counseling; Psychology; Speech Pathology; and Theological Studies.

 No newly admitted graduate students are eligible to use this registration feature their first semester of registration.
 This includes students continuing in the same department but going from one degree to another (ex., M.S. to Ph.D.).
 New students are required to contact their academic advisor and plan their course of study.
 They must either mail-in their registration or attend the department's orientation/registration session.

 New students should use WebAdvisor to access their course schedule, grades, and financial information.

 Students who are not currently active students (must have registered within the last year to be considered active) will not be eligible to use the web registration feature.
 Inactive students must reapply through the admission process and be admitted to a program of study.

 Readmitted students are required to contact their academic advisor and plan their course of study.
 They must either mail-in their registration or attend the department's orientation/registration session.
 Readmitted students should use WebAdvisor to access their course schedule, grades, and financial information.

 What do I need to access WebAdvisor?

 Students authorized to use GWR must have their Username and Password.
 Before beginning the GWR process be sure to have both available.
-If you do not know your Username or Password and to have your Password reset, contact the Technology Service Center at 410-617-5555, Option 1.
+If you do not know your Username or Password and to have your Password reset, contact the Student Technology Center at 410-617-5555, Option 1.
 Students should check their login at least one week prior to registration.